derbyjs/derby/index.md

 directory.
 Each app automatically looks for a template file that shares the same name and calls view.make for each template.
-Templates placed in a template file are also automatically bundled with the application scripts so that they can be rendered on the client.A
+Templates placed in a template file are also automatically bundled with the application scripts so that they can be rendered on the client.

 Template files are also HTML, but each template is wrapped in a tag that names the template.
 This name must end in a colon to differentiate it from a normal